zak-510/disaster-classifier/README.md

 - Ensure PyTorch CUDA version matches your system

 **Performance Issues:**
-- Use GPU for inference (CPU inference is significantly slower)
+- Use GPU for training (CPU inference is significantly slower)
 - Verify CUDA is properly installed and accessible

 ## Performance Monitoring